KnightOS/OpenTI/README.md

     0
     > calc.cpu.registers.flags.C
     0

+## Contributing

+Fork the repository and submit a pull request to contribute.
+You can also check out #knightos on irc.freenode.net to talk about development.
+Please stick to the coding style already in place.

 The easiest way to contribute is to implement some more instructions.
 Look around the execute function to find some to work on - decoding is mostly done, you just have to implement the